10up/Engineering-Best-Practices/PHP.md

 There are other page caching solutions such as W3 Total Cache.
 We generally do not use other page caching plugins for a variety of reasons.

+### AJAX Endpoints

+AJAX stands for Asynchronous JavaScript and XML.
+Often we use JavaScript on the client-side to ping endpoints for things like infinite scroll.

+WordPress [provides an API](http://codex.wordpress.org/AJAX_in_Plugins) to register AJAX endpoints on ```wp-admin/admin-ajax.php```.
+However, WordPress does not cache queries within the administration panel for obvious reasons.
+Therefore, if you send requests to an admin-ajax.php endpoint, you are bootstrapping WordPress and running uncached queries.
+Used properly, this is totally fine.
+However, this can take down a website if used on the frontend.

+For this reason, front facing endpoints should written by using the [Rewrite Rules API](http://codex.wordpress.org/Rewrite_API) and hooking early into the WordPress request process.

 ## Appropriately Storing Data

 Utilizing built-in WordPress API's we can store data in a number of ways.
 We can store data using options, post meta, post types, object cache, and taxonomy terms.
 There are a number of performance considerations for each WordPress storage vehicle: